GuidanceMantras/GuidanceMantras/README.md

 - Self-management, self-control, self-love defines your personalities and character when nobody is there to watch/look-out in your life.
 - Keep your ego aside in life when you need to be better person, ego make your life hell.
 - Do not carry over ego or fight with anyone
+- Never be in a slave mentality

 ### Behaviour
+- Less talk, more listen
+- Less talk leads to more thinking and good decision making

 ### Patterns and Psychology
 - Patterns defines the your cyclic behavior based on your actions, let's say you drink water everyday in empty stomach, this is a patterns of having heath concern.
 - Patterns basically shows how is your behavior based on your actions, such as doing wrong things shows pattern of not trust worthy, lying shows pattern of dishonesty.